Jeiwan/uniswapv3-book/src/milestone_1/manager-contract.md

 The callbacks are identical to those in the test contract, with the exception that there are no `transferInMintCallback` and `transferInSwapCallback` flags since the manager contract always transfers tokens.

-Well, we're now fully prepared for deploying and integrating with a front-end app!
+Well, we're now fully prepared to deploy and integrate with a front-end app!